 What is Gluten Withdrawal Syndrome (GWS)?

 Researchers have identified that when gluten is being digested in the gut, it can be broken down into protein fragments called gluten exorphins.
 These exorphins are opiate-like proteins that mimic the effects of opiate medications.
 Often referred to as gluteomorphins, these proteins can mimic the actions of the opiate drug, morphine.
-If you aren’t familiar, opiates are a class of medication commonly used to help people suffering with chronic pain syndromes.
+If you aren’t familiar, opiates are a class of medication commonly used to help people suffering from chronic pain syndromes.
 Just like opiate drugs, gluteomorphins can be highly addictive.
-And just like people who stop taking these pain medications can suffer with severe withdrawal symptoms, some people who stop eating gluten and grains go through major “drug” withdrawal – AKA – Gluten Withdrawal Syndrome.
+And just like people who stop taking these pain medications can suffer from severe withdrawal symptoms, some people who stop eating gluten and grains go through major “drug” withdrawal – AKA – Gluten Withdrawal Syndrome.

 Can Someone Be Addicted to Gluten?

 It is important to understand that many people who feel worse when they go gluten/grain free, are actually suffering with GWS.
 Just like drug addiction, gluten addiction is very real.
 And trying to take gluten out of the diet can lead to withdrawal symptoms.
-Low grade fever, hand trembling (the shakes), headaches, stomach cramping and pain, muscle pain, irritability, mood swings, depression, sensitivity to bright light, and nausea are all possible symptoms that may manifest in people attempting to go gluten free.
-For many, these symptoms are relatively short lived, lasting a few days in mild cases, and as long as four weeks in more severe cases.
+Low-grade fever, hand trembling (the shakes), headaches, stomach cramping and pain, muscle pain, irritability, mood swings, depression, sensitivity to bright light, and nausea are all possible symptoms that may manifest in people attempting to go gluten-free.
+For many, these symptoms are relatively short-lived, lasting a few days in mild cases, and as long as four weeks in more severe cases.

-GWS should not be a deterrent from staying on a gluten grain free diet, and understanding that this could happen to you can be helpful in “staying the course” until the symptoms subside and resolve.
+GWS should not be a deterrent from staying on a gluten-grain-free diet, and understanding that this could happen to you can be helpful in “staying the course” until the symptoms subside and resolve.